-Who wants to make the effort to get tested, find out they're clean, and then end up catching an STD from a partner anyway?
+Who wants to make the effort to get tested, find out they don't have an STD, and then end up catching one from a partner anyway?

 What can you do?
 Get tested together.
 It may not be your most romantic date, but nothing says "I care" like trying to protect a boyfriend or girlfriend from illness.

 STDs are more than just an embarrassment.
 They're a serious health problem.
 Left untreated, some STDs can cause permanent damage, such as infertility and even death.

 There are tons of myths out there about sex and STDs — the ones above are just a few of them.
 Luckily, you only need to remember these essential truths:

 |Planned Parenthood Info for Teens This site from the Planned Parenthood Federation of America has information on relationships and sexual health for teens.|

 |American Sexual Health Association This nonprofit organization is dedicated to preventing sexually transmitted diseases and offers hotlines for prevention and control of STDs.|

 |Planned Parenthood Federation of America Planned Parenthood offers information on sexually transmitted diseases, birth control methods, and other issues of sexual health.|

 |Aids.gov Information and resources on HIV/AIDS in the United States.|

 |GYT - Get Yourself Talking and Get Yourself Tested This media campaign designed to get young people to talk with their health care providers and partners about the importance of getting tested for sexually transmitted diseases.|